Pedsmarter756/javascript-market/README.md

     6. Repeat for all posts.

 9. Deleting posts
-    1. Click the Delete button at the bottom of the post on your acount page.
+    1. Click the Delete button at the bottom of the post .
     2. Ensure that a warning button appears, along with  cancel button
     3. Click Cancel.
     4. Ensure that the page reloads correctly.
-    5. Click the Delete button again.
+    5. Click the Delete button .
-    5. Click Confirm.
     6. Ensure that the post is deleted from the database.
     7. Repeat for all posts.